-1.1 Security group overview
+1.1 Overview

 A security group is a virtual firewall that provides Stateful Packet Inspection (SPI), also known as dynamic packet filtering.
 Security groups are used to allow or deny one or more ECS instances to access the Internet or intranet.
 Specifically, security groups logically isolate security domains in the cloud.